 Joint projects with the German Academy for International Cooperation (GIZ): As a service provider in the field of international cooperation for sustainable development and international education work, GIZ is dedicated to shaping a future worth living, around the world.
 The main commissioning party of GIZ is the German Federal Ministry for Economic Cooperation and Development (BMZ).

-„Do you know the magic square of digitization and successful strategies?
-I like to share my knowledge about improving governments on the digital path.
-In the last decade I was invited by around fifty countries and worked with them on digital transformation roadmap.
-Let’s get in touch an talk about improving your government or public administration!”
+"Do you know the magic square of digitization and successful strategies?
+I like to share my knowledge of improving governments on their digital path.
+In the last decade, I have been invited by around 50 countries to work with them on their digital transformation road map.
+Let’s get together and talk about improving your government or public administration!"

-Our Chief Innovation Officer Christian Rupp is one of the leading minds in the digitization of Europe’s public sector.
-Before he began at MACH in 2019, he was the Federal Executive Secretary for the Austrian Government and Spokesperson of the Federal Platform Digital Austria.
+Our Chief Innovation Officer, Christian Rupp is one of the leading minds in the digitization of Europe’s public sector.
+Before he began at MACH in 2019, he was the Federal Executive Secretary for the Austrian government and spokesperson of the Federal Platform Digital Austria.
 He has consulted more than a dozen governments worldwide on the creation and further development of their digitalization and digital transformation strategies.
 Most recently, he coordinated and designed the eGovernment activities between the federal government, constituent states, cities, communities and businesses in Austria.
-Furthermore he was the director of the SME DIGITAL initiative of the Austrian Federal Economic Chamber and plenipotentiary for digitization.
-As a University Lecturer for New Public Management and Information Management he has written articles for more than thirty books.
+Furthermore, he was the director of the SME DIGITAL initiative of the Austrian Federal Economic Chamber and plenipotentiary for digitization.
+As a university lecturer for New Public Management and Information Management, he has written articles for more than 30 books.
 Advisory bodies of the CoE, EBRD, GIZ, World Bank and UN value his digital expertise.
-In 2013, Christian Rupp was awarded the Decoration of Honor in Gold for Services to the Republic of Austria by the Austrian Federal President.
+In 2013, Christian Rupp was awarded the Decoration of Honor in Gold by the Austrian Federal President for Services to the Republic of Austria.